zairuiy-coding/FindFlora/README.md

 ### Insertion Process:
 1. **Insertion:** Flowers are inserted into the QuadTree based on their t-SNE derived spatial scores, starting from the root and adhering to spatial boundaries.
 2. **Boundary Checking:** Ensures coordinates are within node constraints.
-If not, the tree is traversed upwards until a fit is found or a new root is established.

 ### Finding Nearest Neighbors:
 A BFS-like traversal identifies similar flowers starting from a specific node and expanding outwards.
 This method captures similar flowers in nearby spatial partitions effectively.
-- **Layered Search:** Provides a thorough selection of flower recommendations by examining neighboring nodes.
+- **Layered Search:** Thoroughly selects flower recommendations by examining neighboring nodes.
+The traversal begins with the node's descendants, which are within the same area and likely close to each other.
+It then moves upwards to the node's siblings, parent's siblings, and beyond.
-- **Approximate Nearest Neighbors:** Efficiently finds similar flowers, prioritizing speed and practical relevance over absolute accuracy.
+- **Approximate Nearest Neighbors:** Efficiently finds similar flowers by prioritizing speed and practical relevance over exact accuracy, ensuring quick and relevant recommendations.

 ### 🚀 Usage